icebarf/avantee/README.md

 The code needs to be refactored, use TMP to do things at compile-time, better error handling, improving the meaningfulness of the wrappers, and obviously covering more of the Berkely Sockets API.
-Currently, the goal is to get things working and only cover part of the API that will be useful in implementing a TFTP client-server.
+Currently, the goal is to get things working and only covering parts of the API that will be useful in implementing a TFTP client-server.

-As of writing this document, I have mostly worked on minimal abstractions, and some testing with an example program.

 ## Resources Used